daveschumaker/nodeEbot/README.md

 * Allow robot to reply with some content (e.g., if someone asks what it thinks about 'baseball,' it tries to compose a reply that mentions 'baseball.'
 * Retweet various tweets that it finds interesting based on keywords and interests.
 * Let it potentially upload images or GIFs.

+## Changelog

+### v 0.1.2 (2015/04/27)

+* Implemented a hacky fix for an issue I'm having with the Twitter Streaming API randomly dying without an error.
+If we're running this with the npm package forever, let's kill the server and restart if ever few hours.

+### v 0.1.1 (2015/04/19)

+* Initial public release!

 ## Other stuff